 - Make Starter: Mix warm water, sugar and yeast together.
-Let that sit for 5 minutes.
+Let that sit (or proof) for 5 minutes.

 - Mix Dough: Add flour and salt to the water, sugar, and yeast.
 Mix this until smooth and let it raise for 10 minutes.
 I used my kitchen aid mixer with the dough hook and it was so easy and worked great!

 - Roll out the dough: In a large square on a floured surface flatten out the dough.
 Brush the dough with the melted butter and sprinkle with Parmesan cheese and garlic salt.

 - Fold the dough: Fold dough in half.
 Cut the dough into one-inch strips.
 A pizza cutter worked great for me!

 - Form Twists: Twist the one-inch strips of dough and place on a cookie sheet.
 Let that sit for another 10-15 minutes to rise.